petalslink/petals-cockpit-old/README.md

 ### Before You Begin

-Use a *standard* structure such as "MEAN": MongoDB, Express, AngularJS, Node.js.
 WebStorm was used to develop it, but any IDE should work.
 Everything you need is to...

 1. Install [Node.js](https://nodejs.org/)